BrainBloomAI/Backend/docs.md

 - `name` - Name of the scenario.
 - `description` - Description of the scenario.
 - `backgroundImage` - Name of the background image.
 Use this to interpolate into `${SERVERURL}/public/img/${backgroundImage}` to get the full URL.
+- `modelRole` - Role of the AI model in the scenario.
+Helps AI get a perspective when generating dialogues.
+- `userRole` - Role of the user in the scenario.
+Helps AI get a perspective when responding to dialogues.
 - `created` - ISO datetime string of scenario creation date.

 `Game`: